 Kuranda Amphitheatre is managed by the Kuranda Amphitheatre Society Incorporated (KAS), which is a not-for-profit organisation.
 All revenue from activities and membership fees are directed towards maintaining and upgrading the Amphitheatre’s facilities, and towards fostering community development through the Arts.

-The KAS is wholly operated by community volunteers, including the KAS Management Committee, which is appointed by KAS members at annual general meetings (AGM).
-All Kuranda Amphitheatre members are eligible and encouraged to attend the AGMs.
+The KAS is wholly operated by community volunteers, including the KAS Management Committee, which is appointed by KAS members at Annual General Meetings (AGMs).
+All Kuranda Amphitheatre members are eligible and encouraged to attend the AGMs, which are held on the last weekend of February each year.